-Finally, we can look at a comparison with the mpg01 values in the test set to get an overview of the correctness of predictions:
+Finally, we can look at a comparison with the mpg01 values in the test set to get an overview of the correctness of predictions: table(mpg01Prediction,mpg01[test])

 The values in the diagonal indicate correct classifications, while the other classifications are incorrect.
 The test error is therefore the sum of the values outside the diagonal divided by the number of observations in the test set.
-What can you conclude about this predictor based on this result?
+What can you conclude about this predictor table(mpg01Prediction,mpg01[test])